The most award winning

 These laws, which provide financial incentives to pharmaceutical companies to perform research involving children, set in motion radical shifts in public policy away from protecting children by setting limits on permissible research risks to a policy aimed at broadening the inclusion of children in trials as test subjects, she notes.

 In particular, FDAMA provides an additional six months of patent exclusivity for the manufacturer of pharmaceuticals that have undergone testing in children.
 Such an extension of patent rights can represent millions of dollars in profit.

-"Children are being used in ever more speculative experiments, often in the absence of a therapeutic intent, but with a significant chance of harm and/or discomfort," says Hassner Sharav.
+"Children are being used in ever more speculative experiments, often in the absence of a therapeutic intent, but with a significant chance of harm and/or discomfort," Hassner Sharav tells Medical Ethics Advisor.
 "The Nuremberg Code provides the best standard for justifying research involving human subjects: The experiment should be such as to yield fruitful results for the good of society, unprocurable by other methods or means of study, and not random and unnecessary in nature.’"

 The code also requires that human subjects give informed consent for participation — that they be informed of all the potential risks and benefits of participation in a given study and then consent to participate free of undue inducement or coercion.

 "Children, however, are not capable of exercising the human right to informed consent.
 Therefore, they need additional protections to prevent their exploitation," she adds.